 225g (8 oz) caster sugar

 4 free range eggs, at room temperature, beaten

 Sieved icing sugar or caster sugar

-2 Oven AGA: Place the two cake tins on the oven grid shelf set on the floor of the Roasting Oven with the cold plain shelf on the second runners down.
+AGA R5 Series 2 Oven: Place the two cake tins on the oven grid shelf set on the floor of the roasting oven with the cold plain shelf on the second runners down.
 Cook for about 20 minutes until risen and golden brown.
 The top of the cake should spring back when lightly pressed with a finger